SIUE-DevOps/Vagrant_Docker_Cli/Documents/ubuntuDocumentation.md

 # Creating the VM

 1. Click the ‘clone or download’ button and copy the https address that pops up.
-2. Open power shell or terminal within the directory where you want to house the repo, this can be done using the command ‘ls’ to find a directory and the command ‘cd <directory name>’ to move to that directory
+2. Open power shell or terminal within the directory where you want to house the repo, this can be done using the command `ls` to find a directory and the command `cd <directory name>` to move to that directory
-3. Once here use the command ‘git clone’ and then paste the https address from the previous step.
+3. Once here use the command `git clone` and then paste the https address from the previous step.
 Once this is done enter the new directory and you can see that there are many files including a vagrantfile.
 This will be used to create your VM.
-4. In the command prompt, enter "vagrant up" to initiate the start-up of your VM.
+4. In the command prompt, enter `vagrant up` to initiate the start-up of your VM.
 Once the set-up is complete you can pull up virtual box and you will see there is a VM running on your machine

 # Travis CI Example